Generic Name: argipressin

 Vasopressin can cause contraction of smooth muscle of the gastrointestinal tract and of all parts of the vascular bed, especially the capillaries, small arterioles and venules with less effect on the smooth musculature of the large veins.
 The direct effect on the contractile elements is neither antagonized by adrenergic blocking agents nor prevented by vascular denervation.

-Following subcutaneous or intramuscular administration of Vasopressin injection, the duration of antidiuretic activity is variable but effects are usually maintained for 2-8 hours.
+Following subcutaneous or intramuscular administration of Vasopressin injection, the duration of antidiuretic activity is variable but effects are usually maintained for 2 to 8 hours.

-Vasopressin is indicated for prevention and treatment of postoperative abdominal distention, in abdominal roentgenography to dispel interfering gas shadows, and in diabetes insipidus.
+Vasopressin Injection, USP is indicated for prevention and treatment of postoperative abdominal distention, in abdominal roentgenography to dispel interfering gas shadows and in diabetes insipidus.